Dr Jones & Partners has multiple MRI scanners in metropolitan Adelaide, Mt Barker and Whyalla. We have a highly experienced team of MRI technicians.

 An arthrogram injection is an injection of contrast dye into a joint to allow better visualisation of internal joint structures during the MRI examination.
 The study will be reported by a radiologist and the results sent to your doctor.

-The joint may be injected in X-ray or ultrasound.
+The joint may be injected in x-ray or ultrasound.
 The skin will be cleaned with antiseptic.
-The radiologist inserts a fine needle into the joint that your doctor has asked us to inject using an aseptic technique.
+The radiologist inserts a fine needle into the joint of concern using an aseptic technique (strict infection control practices).
 We use x-ray or ultrasound to guide the placement of the needle safely and accurately into the correct position.

 X-ray contrast is usually injected into the joint to confirm that the needle is in the correct location.

-For an MRI arthrogram another contrast (gadolinium) is also injected to distend the joint and you are then moved to the MRI machine for your scan.
+For an MRI arthrogram, another contrast (Gadolinium) is also injected to distend the joint.
+You are then moved to the MRI machine for your scan.

 You may experience a feeling of fullness and/or tightness as the joint is distended with fluid, but the procedure is usually well tolerated.